brandonkim12/brandonkim12.github.io/_posts/2019-04-18-mechanics-of-materials-5.md

 * Plastic Deformations in Circular Shafts Made of an Elastoplastic Material

 If the torsional loadings applied to the shaft are excessive, then the material may yield, and, consequently, <u>a “plastic analysis” must be used</u> *to determine the shear-stress distribution and the angle of twist*. <u>the shear strains that develop in a circular shaft will vary linearly,</u> from zero at the center of the shaft to a maximum at its outer boundary.
-This is referred to **"idealized case of a solid circular shaft made of an elastoplastic material".** Since the shear stress $\tau​$ acting on an element of area $dA​$, [Fig. 5.18.] produces a force of $dF = \tau dA​$, then the torque about the axis of the shaft is $dT = \rho dF = \rho(\tau dA)​$.
+This is referred to **"idealized case of a solid circular shaft made of an elastoplastic material".** Since the shear stress $\tau$ acting on an element of area $dA$, [Fig. 5.18.] produces a force of $dF = \tau dA$, then the torque about the axis of the shaft is $dT = \rho dF = \rho(\tau dA)$.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_65.JPG)